bilus/reforms/README.md

     [:li item]))
 ```

 If you need to pass a sequence, use attributes to set React key.
-For exmple, replace this:
+For example, use code similar to this:

 ```clojure
 (let [items [{:title "foo" :id 1} {:title "bar" :id 2}]]